This article describes the steps on how to comply with To Be Forgotten Requests from Candidates. This documentation assumes the following:

 a.
 In Admin Center > Manage Data > DRTM Inactive Job Application > APPLICATION > Period of Inactivity (column).
 What does inactivity days mean here and how is it computed?

 Inactivity days is literally the number of days the application is inactive or has no updates.
-To compute the inactivity date for an application, it will be the duration from today’s date to whatever date is configured in Admin Center > Manage Recruiting Settings > DRM 2.0 settings > DRM 2.0 Application Purge:
+To compute the inactivity date for an application, it will be the duration from today’s date to whatever date is configured in Admin Center > Manage Recruiting Settings > DRM and DRTM Purge Settings > Job Application and Candidate Purge:

 - Use Application Last Modified date to start the Application aging for purge.